 - dark brown urine

 10 of 11

-Various varieties of oaks live throughout North America.
-Horses will eat the leaves if there is no other food... available.
+Various varieties of oaks grow throughout North America.
+Horses will eat the leaves if there is no other food available.
 Water may be contaminated by fallen leaves.
-Acorns are also toxic if eaten in quantity.
+Acorns are also toxic if eaten in sufficient quantities.

 Signs of oak poisoning are:

 11 of 11

 St. John's Wort blooms from May to August and can tolerate most soil types, but prefers moist soil with good drainage.
 If you crush the flowers between your fingers, it will leave a rusty reddish stain.
 St. John's Wort causes photosensitivity when ingested by livestock.
 Animals may have blistered skin and white areas of the coat may be more prone to sunburn.